-Absorbency – The amount a fiber is able to absorb or suck up and retain a liquid.
+Absorbency – The amount a fiber can absorb or suck up and retain a liquid.

 Absorption – To absorb liquid.
 A fiber taking on a liquid.